spotinst/help/src/docs/ocean/features/ami-auto-update-eks-ui.md

   <li>Optionally, turn on the Pod Disruption Budget (PDB) </li>
   </ol>

 6. Save the schedule.
-The schedule appears in the AMI Auto Update screen above the Updates History List.
+The AMI Auto Update screen displays the schedule below the Updates History List.
 After the schedule is run, a row with the details is displayed in the Updates History list.

->**Note**: To delete a schedule, click the garbage icon in the row for the schedule.

 ## Auto Update Troubleshooting